Orders over $99

-5 Tips to Prolong the Life of Your SLA Battery
+5 Tips to Extend the Life of Your SLA Battery

 SLA batteries are known to combine low maintenance with good performance both of which helps to contribute to their popularity.
 Their typical lifespan is between 3-5 years and often the difference can be due to how users handle them.
 Setting up and maintaining your SLA battery properly can help to maximize their longevity and dependability.